Do we need drone regulations?

 Yet, when a company finds itself in this position it can take two distinct approaches.
 A company could aim to make the standard so onerous that no one else can compete in the market; this short-term view can only provide protection for a limited period and is harmful to the wider community in terms of the adoption of the technology.
 The second approach focusses on safe and fast adoption through transparent guidance.
 Operators and end users collaborate to agree on a standard within each industry sector clearly setting out its own standards and guidance for working, to benefit the entire community.

 The safety requirements for surveying a mine are different from working offshore on an oil platform, and this is reflected in the difference in the respective risk assessments, method statements and operating procedures.
 Overall, the more companies working safely and proving the return on investment for drones within each industry sector helps to speed adoption and awareness.
 This is good for all businesses involved.

-Sky-Futures has worked to establish: industry guidance; internal audited best practice for a drone company; verification for our inspection methodology and outputs; sector specific management and guidance; and training and certification.
-By doing this we’ve set out a best practice blueprint for companies who want to utilize drones for commercial industrial inspection.
+Sky-Futures has worked to establish: industry guidance; internal audited best practice for a drone company; verification for our inspection methodology and outputs; sector-specific management and guidance; and training and certification.
+By doing this we have set out a best practice blueprint for companies who want to utilise drones for commercial industrial inspection.

 Verified drone inspection standard

 A significant goal was to get the drone inspection service methodology and outputs officially accepted by the industry.
 Working with the American Bureau of Shipping (ABS), we helped create an ‘External Specialist Rating’ in the USA that accepts drone inspection as a methodology.
 Inspection companies using drones for maritime inspections now have a recognised path to follow to achieve ABS approval, and end clients can purchase services with confidence knowing that the inspection technique is approved.